Fluttery Framework

 It supplies the adaptive functions and features expected of a production-ready app:

-• Essential error handling capabilities
+• Extensive and essential error handling

-• App-wide accessibility to system preferences
+• App-wide accessibility to your app's preferences

 • A better menu bar